 So, if you’re struggling asking yourself questions such as “What and When to visit the Vatican?” just relax… Thanks to the following suggestions, made you by ItalyXP, you will be able to optimize your time and energy, visiting this magical place at its best!

 First of all, we recommend you to arrive at the Vatican City passing by the Ponte Sant'Angelo, an ancient bridge adorned with ten stunningly beautiful statues of angels.
-This path will provide you with terrific picture opportunities of the Tiber and the towering Castel Sant’Angelo, the ancient tomb of Emperor Hadrian with a secret passage to the Vatican once used by fleeing popes!
+This path will provide you with terrific picture opportunities of the Tiber and the towering Castel Sant’Angelo, the ancient tomb of Emperor Hadrian with a secret passage to Holy See once used by fleeing popes!

 In front of the homonymous square stands the Saint Peter's Basilica, one of the largest churches in the world.
 We highly recommend entering the church to admire the enormous interior space that houses many eternal artworks, including Michelangelo's world-famous Pietà.
 The entrance is free, but make sure you dress appropriately (shorts, tank tops, bare shoulders or short skirts are not allowed).